sei-noconnor/crucible-appliance/docs/docs/crucible.md

 To get started using the virtual appliance:

-1. Download [root-ca.crt](root-ca.crt) and trust it in your keychain/certificate store.
+1. Download [root-ca.pem](root-ca.pem) and trust it in your keychain/certificate store.
 This removes browser certificate warnings.
 2. Navigate to any of the apps in the following two sections.
 3. Unless otherwise noted, the default credentials are: